Wakkanai Airport: Bus

 This bus stop is located on Japan National Route 238 in front of the Wakkanai Driving School.
-It takes about 10 minutes from here to this bus stop on foot through Hokkaido Prefectural Road Route 1059 and 121.

 Railway

 Until 1989, the JNR Tempoku Line passed by the airport; however, the airport did not have a station on the line except for one day in June 1987, when a temporary Higashi-Koetoi Station was opened to accommodate visitors to the airport's extended runway.